-As much as you adore your makeup and cosmetics products, they do not love you back.
+As much as you adore your makeup and cosmetics products, sleeping in them is never a good idea.
 Your non-organic or natural makeup and cosmetics usually contain a plethora of repulsive, toxic chemicals that can cause severe, long-term damage to your skin cells.

 Your everyday routine that involves deodorant, shampoo, conditioner, body wash, foundation, eyeshadow, mascara, lipstick, blush, nail polish, and powder makes it likely that you ingest more than 200 chemicals.